-In the world of cybersecurity and frequent calls for new ways to fight against evolving threats, cyber experts have constantly developed and come up with better and advanced solutions to fight against cybercriminals.
-In this context, penetration testing has remained constant in its necessity.
-The procedure has many variations, each suited for a different environment or industry, but the phrase red team methodology is quite common in its own right.
+In the world of cybersecurity and frequent calls for new ways to fight against evolving threats, cyber experts have constantly developed and come up with better and more advanced solutions to fight against cybercriminals.
+In this context, red teaming or red team penetration testing has remained constant in its necessity.

 Red Teaming is a process that tests the current security of an organization’s system by trying to hack them like a real-world hacker.
-Through these attack scenarios, you’re able to visualize the security strategy of your system and its response against an attacker.
 Companies either go for an in-house IT team to don on the role of hackers or contact an external team of experts for an objective and detailed perspective.

 In today’s blog post we’ll dive deeper to understand what exactly is Red teaming, its benefits, the difference between Red teaming & Penetration Testing, its methodology, and so on.